The beginning of my job journey

 They don’t want to invest in your training and learning.
 Instead, they expect an expert fresher.
 They want a 23-year-old resource passed out with the at least an expertise of 3 years.
 My aspirations and my hopes have touched the taste of sand not once but several times.
 Reality hit me hard on my face, but something inside me kept me moving, so I decided to struggle and make my way out.

 My first break in my Job Journey

 My first job was that of a Recruiter, which was not my area of interest.
 With no other choice in hand, I accepted that role and there went my dreams for a toss.
-I don’t regret that anymore, but certainly, it wasn’t the best for me, I knew I belonged not here but somewhere else.
+I don’t regret that anymore, as a career in recruiting is great, which I understand today.
+But certainly, it wasn’t the best for me, I knew I belonged not here but somewhere else.
 Well, after a week’s training I started on my job and I sucked at it.
 Being a recruiter was the hardest thing I have done in my life.
 I continued to work there for a year and a half, but I quit when I couldn’t take anymore.
 Now I was jobless and experienced yet-skill-less.
 The opportunities I was receiving were all related to Recruitment in which I was not good enough.

 Learning over salary: My biggest mistake

 That was the time I made a huge mistake, mistake of putting Salary as a primary concern over learning.
 It was 2010 and recessions had slowed down.
 There were opportunities, but I was not willing to start afresh.
 Today I realize that could have been the best time to start afresh.